Advanced Interdisciplinary Courses

 Apart from our 4500+ Capstone courses, we also offer PPE 4000 courses, which are very small research-based seminars, capped at only 6 students.
 Topics change every year, depending on the projects and interests of our post doctoral researchers.
 Please see below, or check Path@Penn, for 4000 courses taught in the current semester.

-Advanced Interdisciplinary Courses, Fall 2024
+Advanced Interdisciplinary Courses, Spring 2025

 MW 3:30pm-4:59pm

-M 12pm-2:59pm
+M 5:15pm-8:14pm

-PPE 4601-301 Advanced Seminar in Social Policy: Corruption (Patel)
+PPE 4601-301 Advanced Seminar in Social Policy: Money, Power, Deceit (Patel)

 R 5:15pm-8:14pm

-R 1:45pm-4:44pm
+T 1:45pm-4:44pm

-PPE 4900 – 301 Advanced Seminar in PPE: Cooperative Altruism (SNF Paideia Course) (Cordero)
+PPE 4900-301 Advanced Seminar in PPE: Cooperative Altruism (SNF Paideia Course) (Cordero)

 Cooperative altruism is the intention to benefit sentient beings and work together to accomplish this.
 Students in this interdisciplinary course will collectively explore cooperative altruism, both in theory and in practice.
 By engaging with a variety of approaches and perspectives — from microeconomics and experimental psychology to contemplative sciences and North American indigenous philosophy — each student will develop a robust vocabulary to support their capacity to learn about and practice cooperative altruism in dialogue.
 The specific content and course of study will be partially determined by the themes that emerge in class discussions and assignments.
 However, students can expect to engage with questions such as: What is the relationship between self and other?
 What does it mean to benefit someone's well-being?
 Can altruism be developed within individuals, and if so, how?
 How can moments of individual altruism become sustained altruism in community?
 Some of the topics that students will learn about and reflect on as part of the course include love and compassion, risk and relationships, and service and social responsibility.
 This course is offered as part of the SNF Paideia Program.
 Students must request permission to register.